Bump Stock Manufacturer Is Shutting Down Production

 This is not the first time Slide Fire is halting production.
 As NPR reported, it suspended sales shortly after the devices were used in the Las Vegas shooting in October.
 But less than a month later, days after another mass-shooting in Texas, Slide Fire restarted production on the controversial gun accessories.

-Regardless of what the company does or doesn't do, he said he and his clients are continuing to go forward with this case.
+Regardless of what the company does or doesn't do, Eglet said he and his clients are continuing to go forward with this case.

 "We want to sue these people out of business and send a message to any future manufacturers that that's what will happen to them if they try to make and sell these devices to the public," Eglet said.

 The devices have been legal since June 2010, after the Bureau of Alcohol, Tobacco, Firearms and Explosives determined a bump stock "is a firearm part and is not regulated as a firearm under [the] Gun Control Act or the National Firearms Act," according to a letter from the ATF to Slide Fire.